nushastro/website/docs/optics/index.md

 **Opacity** is the extent to which radiation is blocked by the material that it is travelling through.
 As you can see, the atmosphere is opaque to most wavelengths, with a window in the visible, near-infrared and radio wavelengths.
 The atmosphere is also partially transparent to some microwave wavelengths.

+???
+Question "Questions"

+    === "Questions"

+        1. Compared to UV, infrared has a greater:

+            a. wavelength

+            b. amplitude

+            c. frequency

+            d. energy

+        2. Compared with red light, blue wavelengths of visible light travel:

+            a. faster

+            b. slower

+            c. at the same speed.

+        3. An X-ray telescope located in Antarctica would not work well because of

+            a. the extreme cold

+            b. the ozone hole

+            c. continuous daylight

+            d.
+Earth’s atmosphere

+    === "Answers"

+        1. a

+        2. c

+        3. d